socketio/socket.io-website/source/docs/v3/server-api.md

   * _(Adapter)_

-The `Adapter` used for the namespace.
+The ["Adapter"](/docs/v3/glossary/#Adapter) used for the namespace.
 Useful when using the `Adapter` based on [Redis](https://github.com/socketio/socket.io-redis), as it exposes methods to manage sockets and rooms across your cluster.

 **Note:** the adapter of the main namespace can be accessed with `io.of('/').adapter`.

+Please see the explanation [here](/docs/v3/rooms/#Implementation-details).

 ### namespace.to(room)